 Schisandra supports healthy endocrine system function.
 The endocrine system helps the body maintain hormonal balance, coordinating the delivery of hormones throughout the body.

 Studies on male and female mice have shown the effects that Schisandra has on fertility.
-Results of the studies showed that male mice produced more sperm and female mice showed enhanced ovarian function when given Schisandra.
+Herbalist and Ethnobotonist David Winston shares in his text Adaptogens; Herbs for Strength, Stamina, and Stress Relief that studies show that male mice produced more sperm and female mice showed enhanced ovarian function when given Schisandra.

 Schisandra may also be useful for two hormonal female health issues – night sweats during times of hormonal changes, especially during menopause and PMS.